 |Recommended: Geared stepper motors|

-A can rotate much higher inertial loads because of its ability to generate high torque and reduce the inertia ratio between the load and the motor.
+A can rotate a larger inertial load, such as a robotic arm, due to its ability to generate high torque and reduce the inertia ratio between the load and the motor.
 Larger inertia ratios can cause overshooting and undershooting during starting and stopping, which can add missed steps or increase settling time.
-Our spur gears offers improved torque and backlash characteristics.
-Many more gear types are available for low or no backlash, such as planetary and harmonic gears.
+The new CS centered style spur geared stepper motors offer improved torque and backlash characteristics.
+Planetary and harmonic geared motors are also available.

 For space-saving machine designs, a geared type motor can drive heavier loads while keeping the motor frame size compact.